Office Therapist | I hate corporate life. Can I just quit my job?

 Know why you are doing this.
 Every job is a stepping stone where you meet new people and learn new things.
 Try to see and understand where you are at on your career trajectory and ensure you are getting what you want and need out of it.

 Then, let it go.
 Find something other than work to focus on that aligns with your values.
-That could be anything from a side hustle to redecorating your apt.
+That could be anything from volunteering to redecorating your apt.
 Like obviously I think it’s important to enjoy what you’re doing but don’t spend your life getting annoyed by your coworkers emails.
 That’s not a good use of anyone’s time.

 Create healthy work boundaries around communication.
 We all feel this pressure to check email 5m times a day, or respond within 10 seconds.
 Set up the “Do not Disturb” function on your phone , don’t check your email after work hours and use a separate work phone or computer if your company provides.
 If something is on fire someone will call you, otherwise it can wait.
 Remember no one will set those boundaries for you, you can only work on that for yourself.

 Don’t react, respond.
 Whenever you get an annoying email from a colleague, take a moment to acknowledge that, “Wow that was really annoying” or whatever you are feeling, and then let it go.
 Say as little as humanly possible in response, complete the task necessary and then archive the email thread.
 Literally put it away so you don’t see it.
 Poof, it’s gone!
 Just let it go by literally removing it from your life.